 The Squid Game is a Korean series on Netflix that has got people raving about it.
 This series is a story about 456 individuals who are sunk deep in debt and go ahead to compete in dangerous children’s games to win millions of WONS in a dark, compelling game of survival that could end their lives.

 Table of Contents

 What Is The Squid Game All About?

-Drawn on the sand, is a perimeter that is well defined by lines that represents the outline of a squid, along which the children playing as defenders.
+Drawn on the sand is a perimeter that is well defined by lines that represent the outline of a squid, along which the children play as defenders.
 The defenders will travel on the line.
 They will have to traverse the perimeter to defend against the other group of children who will be the attackers in the game.

 What Does The Squid Game TV Series Have In Common With Cybersecurity?

 In recent times, it has become quite possible for organizations to get attacked on more fronts than ever before.
 This is because the application of cloud-based technology or mobile technology has presented a new opening where attackers will want to gain access to your organization’s sensitive data.

 You might be wondering how this is related to cyber security; the narrator's detailed explanation shows the striking resemblance of the game with cyber security; let's take a look at the following:

 - The etched perimeter on the ground in the form of a squid represents your network perimeter.